MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

 ## Prerequisites

 - Solutions are stored in Dataverse, so the environment must have a Dataverse database to use this feature.
 If yours doesn't, [add a Dataverse database](/power-platform/admin/create-database).
-- To create canvas apps in solutions, you must have **Write** privileges to the [CanvasApp table](../../developer/data-platform/reference/entities/canvasapp.md).
+- To create canvas apps in solutions, you must have **write** privileges to the [CanvasApp table](../../developer/data-platform/reference/entities/canvasapp.md).
 To create cloud flows in solutions, you should have the [Environment Maker role](/power-platform/admin/database-security#predefined-security-roles).
-For more information, see [security roles and privileges](/power-platform/admin/security-roles-privileges).
+Learn more in [Security roles and privileges](/power-platform/admin/security-roles-privileges).
 - A canvas app or cloud flow in a solution must be shared with you before you can view or edit it.

 > [!IMPORTANT]
-> Before you enable the creation of canvas apps and cloud flows in solutions by default, review the [considerations](#considerations).
+> Before you enable the creation of canvas apps and cloud flows in solutions by default, review the [Considerations](#considerations) section in this article.

 ## Supported creation methods and entry points

 Several methods and entry points are available for creating canvas apps and cloud flows.

 ### Canvas apps creation methods and entry points